 Having a sommelier certificate is far more than being a somm.
 It’s almost as essential outside the restaurant industry as in it.
-In fact, the certificate itself isn’t even that important: it’s the knowledge earned that is mission-critical in today’s business environment.
+The certificate itself isn’t even that important: it’s the knowledge earned that is mission-critical in today’s business environment.

 Wine knowledge is key to every job where a client needs to be impressed, a promotion solidified, or a level of cultural sophistication is required.
-Knowing the ins-and-outs of wine can’t be learned in a book; most wine books are outdated and geared to consumerism.
+Knowing the ins and outs of wine can’t be learned in a book; most wine books are outdated and geared toward consumerism.
 It requires taking a professional wine course.

 The Sommelier Test is the Winemaker’s Crutch

-For people who dream of becoming a winemaker, sommelier certification is often a first step.
+Sommelier certification is often a first step for people who dream of becoming a winemaker.
 Rather than jump directly into a 6-year educational program, a sommelier program is often the best use of time and money.
-Much of what is learned in a viticultural Masters of Science degree is also taught in a top-notch sommelier program.
+Much of what is learned in a viticultural Master of Science degree is taught in a top-notch sommelier program.

 Passing the Somm Exam

-If you did well in our wine quiz, then congrations!
-You are on your way to earning your real certificate.
-However, there are things you really need to know before your sign up for a wine course.
+If you did well in our wine quiz, then congregations!
+You are on your way to earning your actual certificate.
+However, you really need to know things before signing up for a wine course.

 - Attend a Top Ranked Wine School.

 Taking classes at one of the best wine schools is like earning your degree at Harvard.
-It’s better to earn a low-level certificate from a highly ranked school than earn your Master-Level certification from one with a low SOMM Score.
+It’s better to make a low-level certificate from a highly-ranked school than earn your Master-Level certification from one with a low SOMM Score.